 1869: Birthdate of Florenz Ziegfeld.
 Ziegfeld was born in Chicago.
 His father was a successful doctor and patron of the arts.
 He encouraged Ziegfeld's flair for showmanship.
 Eventually, young Florenz moved to New York where he gained fame for lavish productions "celebrating" the physical aspects of the American female.
 The Ziegfeld Follies launched the careers of many showgirls and comedians including Will Rogers and Eddie Cantor.
 Ziegeld was one of the first in a long line of Jews who were connected with the musical theatre.
 Ziegfeld married the famed Billie Burke and later moved to Hollywood.
 He passed away in 1932.

-1869: Birthdate of Albert Kahn, foremost industrial architect of his times.
-He created several of the signature buildings in Detroit, Michigan, including the General Motors Building, the Detroit News Building, the Willow Run Bomber building, the foremost production site of B-24 bombers during WW II and Temple Emanuel.
+1869: In Rhaunen, Prussia, Rabbi Joseph Kahn and his wife Rosalie gave birth to Albert Kahn, one of the foremost industrial architect of his times who created several of the signature buildings in Detroit, Michigan, including the General Motors Building, the Detroit News Building, the Willow Run Bomber building, the foremost production site of B-24 bombers during WW II and Temple Emanuel.

 1870(18th of Adar II, 5630: Chanokh Heynekh HaKohen Levin of Aleksander passed away.
 Born in 1798, “he served as the rebbe of a community of thousands of Hasidim during the "interregnum" between the Chidushei HaRim of Ger and the Sfas Emes.
 Heynekh was one of the leading students of the Rebbe Reb Simcha Bunim of Pshischa.
 After the latter's death he became one of the most prominent followers of Rebbe Menachem Mendel of Kotzk and the senior disciple of Chidushei hoRim.
 Following the death of the Chidushei hoRim in 1866, the bulk of his numerous chasidim chose Rabbi Chanokh Heynekh as the next rebbe.
 Chanokh Heynekh served as the Rabbi in the Jewish communities of Aleksander from 1837 (or earlier) till 1853, Nowy Dwór from 1853 to 1859 and Przasnysz from 1859 to 1864 (or 1866).
 After his tenure In Przasnysz he retired from the rabbinate and settled in Aleksander, where he lived during his period of leadership as rebbe.
 His teachings are collected in Chashovoh leToivo (first published in 1929[, and are quoted widely.
 While few may know his name today, his successor was the renowned Yehudah Aryeh Leib which means he must have been quite a personage in his own right.